Wall Street bank CEOs face fee criticism in second round with Congress

 Scharf, who is trying to turn Wells Fargo around after its six-year sales practices scandal, said the bank was looking to be "more consumer-friendly."
 He said it had recently launched an overdraft-free account that is "probably" now its most popular.

-The chief executives of Goldman Sachs Group and Morgan Stanley also testified on Wednesday and Thursday.
+The chief executives of Goldman Sachs Group (GS.N) and Morgan Stanley (MS.N) also testified on Wednesday and Thursday.

 Our Standards: The Thomson Reuters Trust Principles.